Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2021.

 Read the full review: Roberts Revival iStream 3

-If you want something neat and portable to take on your travels (at some point), the Move T4 will serve you well, thanks to a 15-hour rechargeable battery.
+If you want something neat and portable to take on your travels (or just into the garden), the Move T4 will serve you well, thanks to a 15-hour rechargeable battery.

 This great portable radio has FM and DAB radio, Bluetooth streaming, alarm and clock functions and a headphone output.